 My name is Rose Paradox, and I moved to Oregon in 2007 and have lived in several places all over the state, but have recently settled outside of Veneta.
 I always wanted to live in Oregon my entire life.
 I felt drawn by the beauty of the natural environment here and an energetic draw to the people and places here that I have resonated with since childhood.
 As far as Pagan Pride Day goes; I assisted Denver’s Front Range Pagan Pride Day as a volunteer and webmaster for a couple of years, and then upon moving to Oregon, I assisted with Salem Pagan Pride as well, doing various jobs including the website and coordinating vendors.

 I’m thrilled to be continuing the wonderful legacy that Joy brought to us here in providing this opportunity for us to gather as Pagans, and to educate the outside community about who we are and what we do.
 As always we will continue with our food drive and public ritual, and being open and welcoming.
 This is a safe place for all to come as they are and enjoy this beautiful community of which we are a part.

-This will be our 4th Annual Pagan Pride Day in Eugene, OR.
-Emerald Valley Pagan Pride Day –Eugene is hosting a Pagan fair during the early part of the harvest season with the goal of Community Service, Education, Activism and the Celebration of Pagan beliefs.
-Sunday, August 4, 2019 at the Pavilions in Alton Baker Park and will feature a Food Drive for Food for Lane County, workshops, merchants, kids’ activities, live entertainment, an altar contest and other fun activities.
+This will be our 5th Annual Pagan Pride Day in Eugene, OR.
+Eugene is hosting a Pagan fair during the harvest season with the goal of Community Service, Education, Activism and the Celebration of Pagan beliefs.
+Sunday, August 30th, 2020 at the Pavilions in Alton Baker Park and will feature a Food Drive for Food for Lane County, workshops, merchants, kids’ activities, live entertainment, an altar contest and other fun activities.